stefan-hoeck/idris2-ilex/README.md

     ]
 ```

+*DFA* is an acronym for "discrete finite automaton", and utility `dfa`
+converts a list of pairs (regular expressions plus state transformations)
+to such an automaton.

 As you can see, since `QSTCK` implements interfaces `LC` and `LexST`,
 we can just reuse the utilities from the previous example.
 However,
 we no longer recognize a whole quoted string but just the opening